aerospike/act/README.md

 100x[PASS] -> 150x[PASS] -> 300x[FAIL] -> (wait: 8h?) -> 150x[PASS] -> 160x[PASS] ... and so on.

 Again, the wait period is not well known and likely varies quite a lot.

+##### IRQBalance
+If your system has IRQBalance disabled, you can try to enable it.
+In some cases this had led to increased performance.

 ## ACT Configuration Reference
 ------------------------------